equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 end
 ```

-Then all I need to do is to test the interfaces with real data and just
+Then all I need to do is to test the interfaces with data from test DB and just
-ensure that the correct methods get called in controller and test the
+ensure that the correct methods get called in the controller:
-"real data" gets returned in interface query test:

 ```ruby